Freedomland U.S.A.: Intra-park transport

 Freedomland U.S.A. had a railroad and an aerial lift ride carrying passengers between different parts of the park.
 The narrow gauge Santa Fe Railroad traveled between the park's Chicago and San Francisco areas.
 The ride was approximately six minutes long and consisted of a loop stretching about 1 mi.
 The park leased two locomotives named Monson No. 3 and Monson No. 4, as well as passenger coaches and flatbeds, from the Edaville Railroad in Massachusetts; the rolling stock was transported back to the Edaville Railroad via truck between seasons.

 A two-passenger double Von Roll (VR101) sky ride, the Tucson Mining Company Sky Ride, traveled between the Old Southwest and Old Chicago sections of the park.
-The ride used gondolas manufactured by Gangloff Cabins, supposedly obtained from the 1958 Brussels World's Fair, and designed as replicas of ore cars.
-Sixty-four gondolas were used.
-The attraction was the company's first Double Von Roll 101 sky ride.
-The attraction contained two extended cables, although guests perceived these as four cables, two traveling in each direction.
+The ride used 64 gondolas manufactured by Gangloff Cabins, supposedly obtained from the 1958 Brussels World's Fair, and designed as replicas of ore cars.
+The attraction contained two extended cables, which ran in a loop.
 For the 1960 and 1961 seasons, the sky ride was a round trip only, but starting in 1962, guests could board at Chicago.